 React categorizes everything in a web app as a separate state and makes it easier to build HTML using parts of the state so a developer doesn’t have to deal with DOM on his own.
-React automates handling of different states, which speeds up the performance.
+React automates the handling of different states, which speeds up the performance.

-React don’t help you organize a state rather helps set logical ways to set and get the state.
+React doesn’t help you organize a state rather helps set logical ways to set and get the state.
 In retrospect, it can help you see everything as a state and manage it as a direct concept, without getting into the specifics.

-So, if your app has a lot of states- be it the value of an input, list of authors, comments on an article or the interface when something is loading, React can serve as a savior.
+So, if your app has a lot of states- be it the value of an input, list of authors, comments on an article, or the interface when something is loading, React can serve as a savior.

-Spaghetti code in a project occurs when the structure and organization of code has gone out of hands because of business logic specifics and data handling.
+Spaghetti code in a project occurs when the structure and organization of code have gone out of hands because of business logic specifics and data handling.
 With the help of React, which takes a modular, component-based approach towards development, you can handle everything easily.

 All the logic associated with a component will affect only that component.
-Therefore, if we talk of a confusing form inside a web app, it would either have its own module or sub-module which will handle their logic independently without affecting other modules.
+Therefore, if we talk of a confusing form inside a web app, it would either have its own module or sub-module which will handle its logic independently without affecting other modules.

 With React, the chances of spaghetti code reduce phenomenally.
 As DOM is managed by React itself, you will not have to worry about making changes to it, ensuring that nothing blows out of proportion due to spaghetti.

-Spaghetti code arises mostly because of manual handling of DOM.
-When your app is suffering from a spaghetti code issue and structure has been compromised, DOM is considered as the source of truth.
+Spaghetti code arises mostly because of the manual handling of DOM.
+When your app is suffering from a spaghetti code issue and the structure has been compromised, DOM is considered the source of truth.
 As React manages DOM on itself, so there are fewer chances of messing up other components of an app.

 React makes it easier for developers to take care of the specifics while it handles the bigger picture through a virtual DOM which is handled automatically.
-Events are bound directly to elements and when developers need inter-module interactability, they can call elements in higher order modules.
+Events are bound directly to elements and when developers need inter-module interactability, they can call elements in higher-order modules.